Gilad18/social-media-fullstack/readme.md

 ## Overview

-‘Social Club’ is a social media app inspired by Facebook, once a user creates his/her account, they can share posts, follow other users activity, see their  posts and interacte with them
+‘Social Club’ is a social media app inspired by Facebook, once a user creates his/her account, they can share posts, follow other users activity, see their posts and interact with them

 ## Project timeline
-* Creating the project infrastructure  for both server and client with the needed libraries and deploy to Heroku using Github repository .
+* Create the project infrastructure  for both server and client with the needed libraries and deploy to Heroku using Github repository .
 * Building the server and its routes with the help of Express.
 * Stracturing the database Schema  and validation rules using Mongoose.
 * Handling authentication paths and hiding user’s private details.